Resources

 Controlled Release

-Cylinder vs. Sphere vs. Disc: Which Geometry Fits Your Release Target?
+Channel vs. Cube-Well: Which Array Geometry Fits Your Release Target?

-Comparative dissolution profiles for the five core geometries.
-Includes the governing equations and practical guidelines for matching form factor to target T₅₀ and T₈₀ release windows.
+Comparative dissolution profiles for the five core array geometries - hemisphere, channel, lentil, hex, and cube-well.
+Includes the governing equations and practical guidelines for matching cavity form to target T₅₀ and T₈₀ release windows.

 Request PDF